 - Streaming prevention addresses attacks that leverage native operating system tools, such as PowerShell and Windows Management Instrumentation (WMI), as well as malware-based attacks.

 The report hones in on Carbon Black’s streaming prevention technology and how Cb Defense leverages it to address both malware and non-malware attacks.
 Streaming prevention is based on event-stream processing, a technology that underpins algorithmic day-trading and fraud detection.

 It continuously updates a risk profile based on a steady stream of computer activity, and when attack patterns are detected, the attack is blocked.

 This new report comes on the back of Cb Defense being recognised last month with an overall five-star rating by SC Media, the highest possible rating.
 Additionally Cb Defense was recently named Best Advanced Persistent Threat (APT) Solution at the SC Magazine Awards Europe 2017 and won a 2017 Edison Award for innovation in cybersecurity.

-Category: Security Company profile: Carbon Black leads a new era of endpoint security by enabling organisations to disrupt advanced attacks, deploy the best prevention strategies for their business, and leverage the expertise of 10,000 professionals from IR firms, MSSPs and enterprises to shift the balance of power back to security teams.
+Category: Security Company about: Carbon Black leads a new era of endpoint security by enabling organisations to disrupt advanced attacks, deploy the best prevention strategies for their business, and leverage the expertise of 10,000 professionals from IR firms, MSSPs and enterprises to shift the balance of power back to security teams.
 Only Carbon Black continuously records and centrally retains all endpoint activity, making it easy to track an attacker’s every action, instantly scope every incident, unravel entire attacks and ...